 - Fd is F times d

 Note: W indicates work.
 Sometimes W is also listed as weight.
-We will use the small w for weight, but still, you should always make sure you read the definition below the equation to make sure you understand what the letters stand for.
+You should always make sure you read the definition below the equation to make sure you understand what the letters stand for.

-If a force is applied on an object and there is no movement, then there is no work.
+If a force is applied on an object and there is no movement because the resistance is too great, then there is no work.
 If you push on a heavy object but are unable to move it, you are making an effort but you are not doing any work, according to the scientific definition of work.

 Work against inertia